Valdorff/rp-thoughts/rpl_staking/readme.md

     THIS RIGHT?
 DID WE HAVE THE TIMELOCK BEFORE REDSTONE?]
 - Keeping the rules the same
   - All else being equal, stability is good
-  - Right now we're rewarding speculating with in the protocol, rather than creating rETH supply
+  - Right now we're rewarding speculating within the protocol, rather than creating rETH supply
     - This is _not_ aligned with the protocol's needs, which is a suitably important reason to make changes.
   - Now that we're post-Shapella, people can exit if the rules truly don't suit them.
 This makes it